Transboundary pollution (TBP) affecting a large area

 Polluting manufacturing industries

 An important issue of concern to environmentalists is the relocation of polluting industries from HICs to LICs.
-This means that global interactions is causing environment pollution resulting from the relocation of polluting industries to poor countries desiring to benefit from global interactions.
+This means that global interactions are causing environmental pollution resulting from the relocation of polluting industries to poor countries desiring to benefit from global interactions.

 Examples of polluting industries